Ken Nwadiogbu

-Ken Nwadiogbu (popularly known as KenArt) is a Nigerian-born London-based multidisciplinary artist.
-He calls his method contemporealism – a fusion that is primarily centred on hyper-realism and contemporary art.
+Ken Nwadiogbu (popularly known as KenArt; born 1994) is a Nigerian-born multidisciplinary visual artist, based in London.
+He calls his "method contemporealism" – a fusion that is primarily centred on hyper-realism and contemporary art.
 In 2019, He was awarded the prestigious The Future Awards Africa and was named by Guardian Life as one of the most "Outstanding Personalities of 2019".

 Early life and education

-Kenechukwu Nwadiogbu did not set out to become an artist.
+Kenechukwu Nwadiogbu was born in 1994, in Lagos, Nigeria.
+He did not set out to become an artist.
 He had initially wanted to study civil engineering.
 As he developed in his drawing, his fame among his small circle grew and the encouragement from his friends spurred him on.

 Nwadiogbu attended the University of Lagos, where he studied Civil and Environmental Engineering.
 His journey with art began in this university, and despite having no formal training, he has pushed to become an interesting contemporary artist from Nigeria.
+He now holds a Master of Arts at the Royal College of Art.

 Style of art

 According to an interview with Juxtapoz Magazine, Nwadiogbu responds on canvas to socio-political structures and issues around him and the world.
 Through meticulous hyperrealist technique, he constructs arresting images rich with deft use of form and space.
 Cleverly, his paintings regularly feature obscure portraits of everyday people peeking through the ripped paper, elevating and situating Africans in the global context.
 Weighty issues like gender equality, African cultures, global politics, Black power, and most recently knife-crime come to the conversation by way of his mind-boggling technique.
 Working with charcoal, pencil, and acrylic, Nwadiogbu aims to achieve a deeper meaning through his art, one which goes beyond the visually spectacular facade he presents into different themes.

 His art is inspired by social movements and principles while evaluating, interrogating and challenging socio-political structures and issues within society.
 He perceives his art as a response to society and a way to inspire one or two people to re-evaluate their socio-political structures.